-In the European Defence Agency (EDA) capability development plan, cyber defence is one of the priority actions.
-A project team of EDA and its participating Member States' representatives is responsible for jointly developing cyber defence capabilities within the EU Common Security and Defence Policy (CSDP).
-A network of EDA and Member States R&T experts supports this work by collaborative activities delivering the required technologies at the right time.
-All of this is positioned next to existing and planned efforts by civil communities (national and EU institutions) and NATO within the remit of the NATO-EU Joint Declaration signed at the NATO summit in Warsaw in July 2016.
-Given that threats are multifaceted, a comprehensive approach that fosters cooperation between the civil and military Communities of Interest (CoI) in protecting critical cyber assets is the key enabler for these synergies.
+In the European Defence Agency (EDA) Capability Development Plan, cyber defence is one of the priority actions.
+A Project Team of EDA's participating Member States' representatives is responsible for jointly developing cyber defence capabilities within the EU Common Security and Defence Policy (CSDP).
+A Cyber Research and Technology working group supports this work by collaborative activities delivering the required technologies at the right time.
+All of this is positioned next to existing and planned efforts by civil communities (national and EU institutions) and NATO within the remit of the EU-NATO Joint Declaration signed at the NATO summit in Warsaw in July 2016.
+Given that threats are multifaceted, a comprehensive approach that fosters cooperation between the civil and military Communities of Interest (Col) in protecting critical cyber assets is the key enabler for these synergies.